ToxicFrog/doom-mods/README.md

 There are a lot of settings for this in the mod options, including which weapons can learn effects, how rapidly effects are learned, how many effect slots weapons have, etc. If you want to play with Legendoom installed but turn off integration with Laevis, set `Gun Levels per Legendoom Effect` to 0/Disabled in the settings.

-## Lazy Points Integration
+### Score mods

+Laevis has optional integration with scoremods such as Lazy Points.
 To enable this, turn on `Earn XP based on player score` in the mod settings.
 As long as it's on, you will earn XP equal to the points you score, rather than equal to the damage you deal.
 This generally results in much faster XP gain, so you may also want to tweak the `XP gain multiplier for score mods` setting.

 This should work with any mod that uses the `pawn.score` property to record points, but Lazy Points is the only one it's actually been tested with.

+### Universal Pistol Start

+Laevis works by storing upgrade information in an item in the player's inventory.
+If this item gets removed all of your levels and upgrades will disappear.
+If you want to lose your weapons but keep your upgrades, make sure that `Keep Inventory Items` is enabled in the UPS settings.

 ## FAQ